zephyrproject-rtos/zephyr/doc/index.rst

 For more information about previous releases, please consult the published :ref:`zephyr_release_notes`.

-The Zephyr OS is provided under the :download:`Apache 2.0 license. <../LICENSE>`.
+The Zephyr OS is provided under the :download:`Apache 2.0 license<../LICENSE>`.
 The Zephyr OS also imports or reuses packages, scripts, and other files that are not covered by the Apache License.
 A list of those licenses can be found under :ref:`zephyr_licensing`.